 Your fertility may be affected by some of the treatments so that you may not be able to have a child in the future.
 Discuss any worries you have about infertility with your doctor before treatment starts.
 He or she can tell you if there are any options open to you.
 For example, it may be possible to freeze your eggs or sperm before treatment begins.
-Your doctor can refer you to a specialist fertility clinic if this is an option for you.
+Your doctor can refer you to a specialist fertility clinic for advice, counselling and support if this is an option for you.

-Dealing with infertility may not be easy, depending on your age and if you have already had children.
-It can bring feelings of sadness, anger and loss of identity.
+Dealing with infertility can bring feelings of sadness, anger and loss of identity.
 It can help to talk through your concerns with someone who is a good listener or with a professional counsellor.
-You can also call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre for information and support from a cancer nurse.
+You can also call our Support Line on 1800 200 700 or visit a Daffodil Centre for information and support from a cancer nurse.